lewis-morris/flarchitect/docs/source/roadmap.rst

 Roadmap
 =======

-- **Expanded backend documentation** – Provide examples for using flarchitect with PostgreSQL, MySQL, SQLite and other SQLAlchemy-supported databases.
 - **Enhanced role-based access control** – Add fine-grained permissions and group-based policies to secure endpoints.
 - **Real-time updates via WebSockets** – Broadcast model changes to clients for live dashboards and reactive UIs.
 - **CLI tooling for project scaffolding** – Generate boilerplate applications and resources from the command line.